Education

 Adenomyosis is similar to endometriosis as it involves endometrial tissue found outside of the lining of the uterus.
 In this case, however, endometrial cells are found in the lining of the uterus rather than outside the uterus.

-A typical person with adenomyosis tends to have painful, heavy periods that usually is persistent and increases in intensity on a crescendo pattern.
-On physical exam, the uterus tends to be uniformly large unlike fibroids which tend to have an irregular contour.
-Ultrasound and MRI are useful in this diagnosis, however a definitive diagnosis is made after the uterus is removed in a hysterectomy and the tissue is viewed under a microscope.
+A typical person with adenomyosis tends to have painful, heavy periods that usually is persistent and increase in intensity on a crescendo pattern.
+On physical exam, the uterus tends to be uniformly large, unlike fibroids, which tend to have an irregular contour.

 Adenomyosis is a complex condition to treat.
 Currently, the only definitive treatment is a hysterectomy.